Cryptolens/license-server/README.md

 ```

 Note: the path to the license server needs to be absolute.
 Furthermore, it is important that the `ConfigurationFromCryptolens` variable is not empty and uses your own configuration.
 The configuration can be obtained on [https://app.cryptolens.io/extensions/licenseserver](https://app.cryptolens.io/extensions/licenseserver).

+We have tested the license server version that targets .NET Framework 4.6.1

 Below are other useful commands:
 ```